chfoo/warcat-rs/doc/intro_to_cli.md

 The terminal application will then present a command line interface (CLI).
 On Windows, this is [PowerShell](https://learn.microsoft.com/en-us/powershell/).
 On macOS or Linux, this is typically [Bash shell](https://www.gnu.org/software/bash/manual/bash.html).

-If you have the application is under the PATH environment variable, to run it, type:
+If you have the application is under the search path (PATH environment variable), to run it, type:

 ```sh
 warcat